Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration

-For a pair of $k$-colorings $\f,\g \colon [k]^2 \to [k]$ sufficiently close to being striped (ensured by \cref{lem:intro:Cut-hard:stripe:far}), we can design the \emph{consistency verifier} $\Vcons$, which tests if $\f$ and $\g$ exhibit the \emph{same} striped pattern.
-Calling the striped verifier $\Vstripe$ and the consistency verifier $\Vcons$ with a carefully selected probability, we obtain the \emph{edge verifier} $\Vedge$ with the following properties:
+Our final verifier is the \emph{edge verifier} $\Vedge$, which checks if a pair of $k$-colorings $\f,\g$ of $[k]^2$ are \emph{close to} the same striped pattern.
+To this end, $\Vedge$ calls the stripe verifier $\Vstripe$ and the consistency verifier $\Vcons$ with a carefully designed probability, as follows:\footnote{ The value of $\rho$ denotes the hidden constant in $\Omega\left(\frac{\epsilon}{k}\right)$ of \cref{lem:intro:Cut-hard:stripe}. }